nagytimi85/zettelkasten/content/zettels/1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it.md

 - I envy [[ref-doto-bob|Bob Doto]]'s ease in just starting things without the pressure to finish all of them.
 - My therapist encouraged me to dig deeper into my maximalism, where it is coming from and what is my subconscious getting from it.
 	- Further related is parts language and internal family systems.
+- [[ref-gilbert-elizabeth|Elizabeth Gilbert]]'s Job, Hobby, Carreer, Vocation Youtube video giving the advice not to burden your hobby with the expectation of it needing to sustain you.
+You are an adult, you need to have a job and sustain yourself _and_ your hobby, not the other way around.

 ---
 # Technical links